juanzitelli/mangoovies/README.md

 Web application created for the MangooDev coding challenge by [@juanzitelli](https://github.com/juanzitelli)

+## How to run the app
+1. Clone the repository
+2. Cd into the downloaded folder
+3. Run `npm i` to install the dependencies
+4. Run `npm start` to start the application locally

 ## Available Scripts

 In the project directory, you can run: